 - University of Pennsylvania, B.S. in Economics from The Wharton School, B.A. from the College of Arts and Sciences, 1985, summa cum laude

 - New York

 - U.S. District Court, Eastern District of New York

 - U.S. District Court, Southern District of New York

 Ted Snyder is entrusted by clients with litigating high stakes, complex commercial matters in federal and state court, arbitration and regulatory enforcement proceedings.
 The focus of his practice is defending many of the largest global financial institutions and their executives against securities law and other commercial claims.
-He has achieved outstanding results for clients in nearly three decades of practice.
+He has achieved outstanding results for clients in three decades of practice.